adwait1-g/adwait1-g.github.io/_posts/2018-06-11-why-i-started-this-blog.md

 PS:

-Link to the Mcafee Report:  <https://www.mcafee.com/enterprise/en-us/assets/reports/rp-hacking-skills-shortage.pdf>
+[Link](/assets/2018-06-11-why-i-started-this-blog/rp-hacking-skills-shortage.pdf) to the Mcafee Report.